Sportsmobile Heating & Cooling

 Windshield & Cab Doors Screen (O)

 Blocks up to 70% of sun’s rays, solar heat gain.
-Also provides daytime privacy and cab door window ventilation.
+Also provides daytime privacy, you can see out - they can't see in, and cab door window ventilation.
 White, vinyl coated nylon, rolls up for storage.

 Rear Door Screen (O) provides lots of bug-free ventilation.
 Zips open.
-It is necessary to remove the screen when you close the rear doors.
+Side door screen similar to the rear door's screen.
 A rear screen can also be made to fit a specific area as shown lower right.

 Cab Door Screens (O), top right, permit partial opening of cab windows.